ประเภทของการฝังแร่ ขั้นตอน และภาวะแทรกซ้อนของฝังแร่มะเร็งต่อมลูกหมาก - Prostate Brachytherapy

 There are 2 types of prostate brachytherapy.
 The urologist will determine the best treatment option for each individual based on the location, size, and stage of the prostate cancer, and whether the cancer has spread to other organs.

 1. High-dose rate brachytherapy (HDR) is a prostate cancer treatment in which high-dose radioactive sources are temporarily implanted into the prostate gland for 15-40 minutes, allowing radiation to release and destroy cancer cells immediately before the urologist carefully withdraws the radioactive sources from the body.
-The radioactive source used is iodine-125, which has a half-life of approximately 70 days.
+The radioactive source used is Iridium 192, which has a half-life of approximately 74 days.
 The radioactive sources will emit gamma rays in a short period of time, with no effect on nearby organs.
 After the first treatment, the urologist will schedule the next prostate brachytherapy appointment for 4 sessions within 12 weeks until the treatment outcomes can be determined; the PSA level is less than 0.2 ng/mL, which is equivalent to a healthy person (less than 0.4 ng/mL).
 Once the cancer has been completely treated, the urologist will schedule a follow-up appointment for PSA test, MRI, or PSMA-PET scan.

 2. Low-dose rate brachytherapy (LDR) is a prostate cancer treatment in which low-dose radioactive sources are permanently implanted into the prostate gland, allowing radiation to gradually destroy cancer cells until they are completely gone.
 The used radioactive source is iodine-125, which will continue to destroy cancer cells over time.
 However, the LDR method will leave a small amount of radiation in the body for an extended period of time.
 As a result, the doctor now prefers high-dose-rate brachytherapy (HDR) to treat prostate cancer, which has produced positive results and has fewer side effects.